Contact Us

 A close-knit group of hand bookbinders, with shared interests in creating and collecting fine bindings, joined together to promote hand bookbinding and related book arts and to exchange information and ideas.

-Rainbow Pride Flag Project
+Rainbow Pride Flag & HBC

 Our organization has been given an enormous 30- by 20-foot flag from the Castro neighborhood in San Francisco.
 Insiya Dhatt, who lives in the neighborhood, applied—on behalf of HBC—to the Castro Merchants Association’s (CMA) Rainbow Flag Donation Program for us to receive a flag that has flown and is ready to be refreshed.
 Insiya and three other members joined the CMA for the ceremonial changing of the flag on Friday, March 22nd.